cosmos72/hyperluminal-mem/README.md

    * characters - full Unicode range is supported
    * symbols and keywords
    * cons cells and their aggregates: lists, alists, plists, trees
-   * vectors and arrays of any dimensionality
+   * vectors and arrays of any rank (i.e. any number of dimensions)
    * strings
    * pathnames
    * hash-tables